pop-ecx/rango/README.md

 - ~[ ]File upload and download~
 - ~[ ] encryption~

+## Announcements
+Rango now supports Windows targets.
+Most of the linux features are ported over to windows as well.
+You can use the same format for commands in linux for windows e.g `ls` works the same in windows as it does in linux.
+It is still in its early stages and at this point does not support packing out of the box.
+You can use external packers to pack the windows binaries.

 > :warning: Rango is still not mature yet.
 Expect some bugs.

 > Since the agent nor translator doesn't support encryption at the moment, you can achieve this using ssl in http profile.
 Make sure the ssl is from a trusted CA as zig's http client can be bitchy if it isn't.